PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

 ### Location of translation files

-Current status of RetroBat features translations can be found in the following directory of your RetroBat installation: `\system\templates\emulationstation\es_features.locale`
+Current status of ProjectArcade features translations can be found in the following directory of your ProjectArcade installation: `\system\templates\emulationstation\es_features.locale`

 This folder contains: